Nuffle-Labs/data-availability/README.md

 If you use Nix, you're in luck!
 Just do `direnv allow`, and you're good to go.

 [Ensure you have setup](https://docs.near.org/tools/near-cli-rs) `near-cli`.
+For the Makefiles to work correctly, you need to have the `near-cli-rs` version of NEAR-CLI.
 Make sure you setup some keys for your contract, the documentation above should help.
 You can write these down, or query these from `~/.near-credentials/**` later.

 If you didn't clone with submodules, sync them:
 `make submodules`

 Note, there are some semantic differences between `near-cli-rs` and `near-cli-js`.
 Notably, the keys generated with `near-cli-js` used to have and `account_id` key in the json object.
 But this is omitted in `near-cli-rs` becuse it's already in the filename, but some applications require this object.
 So you may need to add it back in.

 ### If using your own contract